AndrewAtLarge/BibUpdate/README.rst

   -m, --mrlookup        use mrlookup to update bibtex entries (default) -M, --mathscinet      use mathscinet to update bibtex entries (less flexible)

+**Note:**
+As described below, you should check the new file for errors before deleting the original version of your bibtex_ file.

-**Note:** bibupdate_ does not change your original database file.
+By default, bibupdate_ does not change your original database file.
 Instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.
-As described below, you should check the new file for errors before deleting the original version of your bibtex_ file.
+It is also possible to have it replace your current file (use carefully!), or to specify a new file name.

 BibTeX_ is widely used by the LaTeX_ community to maintain publication databases.
 This script attempts to add missing fields to the papers in a BibTeX_ database